d-t-n/mlops-mlflow/README.md

 # MLFlow in Practice
 The scenarios for running MLflow in MLFlow_examples show the following cases:
-- A single data scientist participating in an ML competition
-- A cross-functional team with one data scientist working on an ML model
-- Multiple data scientists working on multiple ML models
+1 - A single data scientist participating in an ML competition 2 - A cross-functional team with one data scientist working on an ML model 3 - Multiple data scientists working on multiple ML models

+For scenario 3, more information on AWS step by step on [Title](1_experiment_tracking/mlflow_on_aws.md)